knz/programming-in-c/assignments/3_huffman/README.rst

    ``print_tree`` function from step 1 and your algorithm in this step to produce a coded tree and a coded input valid for the provided ``decode.ref`` program.
 You can then use ``decode.ref`` to check whether your work up to this point is correct.
-Eg.
-   ``echo "abca" | ./encode  | ./decode.ref`` should print ``abca``.
+The command ``echo "abca" | ./encode  | ./decode.ref`` should print ``abca``.

 3. Again using the provided example Huffman tree as constant (ignoring